2DGD-F0TH/2DGD_F0TH/chapters/004_Project_Management.md

 Saying "it would be cool to do xxxx: let's implement it!" can spiral out of control and try to implement new features, keeping us from taking care of the basics.

+Try to stick to the basics first, and then eventually expand when your game is already released, if it's worth it: First make it work, only then make it work well.

 \placeholder